 Journey to Settlement

-Ngāti Apa ki te Rā Tō participated in the Waitangi Tribunal hearing for of all iwi claims with interests in Te Tauihu o te Waka-a-Māui/the northern South Island.
+Ngāti Apa ki te Rā Tō participated in the Waitangi Tribunal hearing for all iwi claims in Te Tauihu o te Waka-a-Māui/the northern South Island.

 The claims were heard between August 2000 and March 2004.
 The Tribunal released preliminary reports in 2007 and a final report in November 2008.
 We were engaged in the Treaty Negotiation process between 2005 and 2010, when we signed a Deed of Settlement which was legislated in 2014.